JesseGauntlet/nomable/mydocs/idea.md

 2) See everyone's profiles, what they are currently craving (number of hearts near their profile), what the group craves (number of hearts)
 3) If a group member does not have updated cravings, the app will prompt them to update their cravings by swiping
 3) Large image of the top food item the group is craving displayed in the center of the screen
+4) Initiate timed voting game with notifications
-4) Everyone gets 1 veto, which will display the next food
+*) (Everyone gets 1 veto, which will display the next food)

 - I want to scroll through my feed and see a variety of food items
 1) See a list of food items that match my preferences